 What’s the best-selling Japanese car of all time?

 Toyota Corolla is the best-selling Japanese car of all time, with more than 51 million units sold worldwide since its introduction in 1966.
-There have been twelve generations of Corolla; each has seen significant improvements in terms of designs, performance, and features.
+There have been twelve generations of Corolla; each has seen significant improvements in terms of design, performance, and features.

 What’s the most expensive Japanese vehicle ever sold?